No matter the season, there are dozens of things to do in Big Sky to keep you busy.

 Along the way, you’ll hike along the Gallatin River, and when you make it to the falls you can climb some stairs to get a better view from above.

 Another hike close to town is the Beehive Basin Trail.
-This hike is full of everything you’d hope for in a mountain hike.
-Panoramic views of the peaks, wildflowers, and an alpine lake as the destination.
-This 7-mile round trip hike is great for those looking for a little extra challenge.
+This hike is full of everything you’d hope for in a mountain hike: panoramic views of the peaks, wildflowers, and an alpine lake as the destination.
+This 7-mile round-trip hike is one of the best Big Sky activities for those looking for an extra challenge.

 Even though I’ve already completed the Beehive Basin Trail once, I’d definitely do it again if it means I can lay out on a rock next to Alpine Lake and take in the crisp mountain air and breathtaking views another time.